-We are inviting many of the migrant participants and volunteers from the two NGOs to talk about and demonstrate their activities at our local multiplier event in June.
-This will be a fantastic opportunity for them to discuss the benefits and gains they experienced through being part of the project.
+We invited many of the migrant participants and volunteers from the two NGOs to talk about and demonstrate their activities at our local multiplier event in June.
+This was a fantastic opportunity for them to discuss the benefits and gains they experienced through being part of the project.

-University of Sanctuary
+University of Sanctuary & Schools of Sanctuary